karmaniverous/stan/docs-src/the-stan-loop.md

 - Archive warnings are written to the console (binaries excluded; large text call‑outs).

 Tips:

-- Use `stan run -p` to print the plan without side effects.
+- Use `stan run -p` to print the plan without side effects; use `stan run -P` to execute without printing the plan first.
 - Use `-q` for sequential execution (preserves `-s` order).
 - Use `-c` to include outputs inside archives and remove them from disk (combine mode).